-A dog with Kennel Cough usually recovers quickly without treatment, but it’s always best to visit your vet to make sure it's Kennel Cough they're suffering from, and not another condition.
+Dogs with the infection usually recover quickly without treatment, but it’s always best to consult your vet to make sure it's kennel cough they're suffering from and not another condition.

-Kennel Cough can leave dogs vulnerable to secondary infections and in rare cases, may lead to pneumonia — particularly in puppies or older dogs with a compromised immune system.
+This illness can leave dogs vulnerable to secondary infections and, in rare cases, may lead to pneumonia — particularly in puppies or older dogs with a compromised immune system.

-- Coughing continues for more than 7 days
+- Coughing continues for more than seven days

 - Your dog loses their appetite